How much do you charge for a portrait session? Is there an extra charge for large groups?

 What is included in a portrait session fee?

 The portrait session fee includes the portrait session (obviously), and it also includes 3 high-resolution digital images of your choice.
 Additional images may be purchased individually, or in batches of 5 / 10 / 30 images.
 If you are not a “digital image” person and prefer prints/albums, you will receive $70 credit towards your print/album order.
 Contact me for more information & pricing details.

-Another bonus: All portrait session clients receive a 50% discount on any additional portrait sessions within 12 months of their first session.
+Maternity & newborn clients receive a 50% discount on additional sessions within 12 months of their original session.

 How long is the session?